Trident14/BookUnstopFrontend/README.md

 ## Features

 - **User-friendly Booking Interface**: Book seats easily within the intuitive UI.
-- **Real-time Seat Availability**: See available and booked seats in real-time.
 - **Booking Summary**: Displays a summary of booked seats.
 - **Error Handling**: Provides helpful messages if issues occur, such as server timeout on the free-tier Render platform.
 - **Toast Notifications**: Success and error notifications using `react-hot-toast`.